 Me: I mean, because I just want us to be okay.
 Are we okay?

 It seems like I have their blessing.
-So I should stop feeling guilty, right?
+So I should stop with the mom guilt, right?

-Dealing with guilt: I thought back to myself at this age.
+Dealing with mom guilt: I thought back to myself at this age.

 Now that is nothing against my mom.
 I enjoyed the company of my mom (and dad) and was raised in an awesomely epic home.
 I was free to hang out in the woods or listen to my music or read or write or whatever and if I wanted my mom, I knew she was in the house.
 If I wanted to go hang out with my mom, I went and found her.
 I never once thought, gosh, I wonder what is so important that my mom can’t sit right next to me right now.

-(It only just occurs to me to wonder if my mom was in the house, feeling guilty about not hanging out.)
+(It only just occurs to me to wonder if my mom was in the house, overridden with mom guilt about not hanging out.)

-Dealing with guilt: I talked to other homeschool graduates.
+Dealing with mom guilt: I talked to other homeschool graduates.